H-Hikida/KaicoTracker/README.md

 ### Basic usage
 Test data is provided in the repository, so that users can test if the program woks or not.
 It is recommended to use `--auroCrop` option with the information of how larvae were separated by Columns/Rows.
 It prevent to create some useless data and noises.

-> KaicoTracker.py --input vtest_color_200.avi --autoCrop 4 5
+> KaicoTracker.py --input test.avi --autoCrop 4 5

 The regular output will be: